josh0xA/Pantheon/README.md

 (Enter) on a selected IP:Port to establish a Pantheon webview of the camera.
 (Use this at your own risk) <br/>
 (Left-click) on a selected IP:Port to view the geolocation of the camera. <br/>
+(Right-click) on a selected IP:Port to view the HTTP data of the camera. <br/>
 Adjust the map as you please to see the markers.

 ## Ethical Notice